Mikeytronics/Neuroprosthetic-Prototype-MKII/README.md

 - 📈 Real-time signal filtering
 - 🎛️ Threshold-based actuation
 - 📟 OLED UI display of signal magnitude or function
-- 📶 Potentiometer-based gain/sensitivity tuning
+- 📶 Potentiometer-based sensitivity tuning

 ## How It Works
 1. EMG signal is captured via electrodes and amplified by the AD8232.